Fbullman/Final_Ski_Resort/README.md

 For the data process we will use SpaCy, an annotation tool to enable a fast level of iteration to work on entity recognition and intent detection for language classification.

+PySpark was also attemped to perform the NLP model.
+When running the pipeline, the application throws an error.
+Attemping troubleshooting.

 ### Results (Provisional)

 Results will be presented using Tableau in order to demonstrate and relay important findings to leadership at the ski resort.